SanikaPatil2005/UART-Protocol-VHDL/README.md

 Electronics and Computer Engineering

-Maharashtra Institute of Technology, Chhatrapati Sambhajinagar

 ---

 # License

-This project is licensed under the **MIT License**.
+This project is licensed under the MIT License.

----

-## If you found this project helpful, consider giving it a ⭐ on GitHub.